MaterializeInc/materialize/doc/user/layouts/shortcodes/network-security/ssh-host.md

 Materialize can connect to data sources like Kafka, Confluent, and PostgreSQL with a secure SSH bastion server.
-This section covers how to create an `SSH TUNNEL` connection and configure your Materialize authentication settings.
+In this guide, you will create an `SSH TUNNEL` connection, configure your Materialize authentication settings, and create a source connection.

 ## Prerequisites